 The Natives of Canada

-It’s rumoured that after the decision, government officials retired to The Harmonious Coach House Tavern to celebrate.
-The Coach House became The Angel Inn after the War of 1812.
+It’s rumored after the decision, government officials retired to a pub called The Harmonious Coach House for a drink.
+The Coach House eventually became The Angel Inn after the War of 1812.

 Burning of Niagara-on-the-Lake

-On May 27, 1813 as the War of 1812 raged, the American’s marched into town.
+Good move, because on May 27 1813, as the War of 1812 raged, American’s marched into Niagara-on-the-Lake.

 Canada’s Most Haunted Town

-Most towns have haunted locations attached to history, regular tragedies and events normal for any Canadian place.
-Niagara-on-the-Lake is very different.
+Most towns have haunted locations attached to history.
+Simple tragedies and events normal for any place.

-The only war fought on Canadian soil affected here like no other.
-Death, violence, emotion and tragedy afflicting a small place with history spanning almost 300 years, and don’t forget the natives.
+The only war fought on Canadian soil affected this town like no other.
+Death, violence and tragedy afflicting a small place with history spanning almost 300 years.
+And don’t forget the natives.